mrxk/dev-env/README.md

   dev-env [command]

 Available Commands:
-  connect     Start or connect to a dev-env container in the current directory exec        Exec a command in a spawned dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory list        List containers and images in the current directory rebuild     Rebuild a dev-env image in the current directory rm          Remove a dev-env container in the current directory rmi         Remove a dev-env container and its associated image in the current directory run         Run a command via bash in a dev-env container in the current directory spawn       Spawn a detached dev-env container in the current directory stop        Stop a spawned dev-env container in the current directory
+  connect     Connect to a connect dev-env container in the current directory exec        Exec a command in a spawned dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory list        List containers and images in the current directory rebuild     Rebuild dev-env images in the current directory rm          Remove dev-env containers in the current directory rmi         Remove dev-env containers and their associated images in the current directory run         Run a command via bash in a run dev-env container in the current directory spawn       Start a spawn dev-env container in the current directory stop        Stop a spawned dev-env container in the current directory

 Flags: